-Conway received both his MA and PhD in experimental psychology from the University of South Carolina.
-Upon receiving his doctorate, he began teaching at the University of Illinois at Chicago, where he served as both assistant and associate professor.
+Conway received a BS in computer science and psychology from Union College in Schenectady, New York.
+He then received both his MA and PhD in experimental psychology from the University of South Carolina.
+Upon receiving his doctorate, he began teaching at the University of Illinois at Chicago (UIC), where he served as both assistant and associate professor.
 From there, he worked as a lecturer, and later as a senior lecturer, at Princeton University before coming to CGU.
 He has won numerous awards throughout his career.
 In 2001 he was the UIC nominee for USA Professor of the Year, and in 2000 he was awarded the Excellence in Teaching Award from UIC.

 Analysis of Variance